vueform/multiselect/README.md

 ### Styling with Tailwind CSS

-To use `Multiselect` with Tailwind CSS first you need to add background images to `tailwind.config.js`:
+To use `Multiselect` with Tailwind CSS first you need install `npm i -D mini-svg-data-url` and add background images to `tailwind.config.js`:

 ``` js
 // tailwind.config.js